 You can change the name servers for your domain via your billing account:

-For more information about domains and name server, see our article about domain names, name servers and DNS.
+For more information about domains and name servers, see our article about domain names, name servers and DNS.

-You can manage the name servers for your domain via your billing account.
-It is not possible to manage other DNS records via your billing account: to manage common DNS records you need a hosting package.
-For instance, you can manage the DNS for your domain via cPanel’s Zone Editor.
+As mentioned above, you can manage the name servers for your domain via your billing account.
+It is not possible to manage other DNS records via your billing account.
+To manage common DNS records you need a hosting package.
+For instance, on our Linux server you can manage the DNS for your domain via cPanel’s Zone Editor.

 If your website and/or email is hosted elsewhere then you can point the name servers to the company hosting your website and/or email.
 The hosting company should be able to confirm what the name servers should be.

 You can not set up a domain redirect via your billing account.
 However, you can set up a redirect via your hosting package.
 If we are hosting your website then you can manage redirects via cPanel.

 The list with domains in your billing account shows whether or not a domain has an SSL certificate.
 It shows a green padlock it the domain has an SSL certificate and a red padlock if no SSL certificate was detected.
 A red padlock doesn’t indicate there is an issue with your domain registration – it purely means that your website can’t be accessed via HTTPS.